Monique Owens: 2022 Michigan Senate campaign

+College degree discrepancy

+During the 2022 state senate campaign, Owens claimed in a Ballotpedia candidate survey that she had a bachelor's degree in political science.
+The Macomb Daily, however, reported that she had a bachelor's degree in criminal justice.

-2022 city council walkout and federal lawsuit
+2022 city council walkout and First Amendment lawsuit

+In 2022, Owens was named as a defendant in a federal lawsuit alleging that she violated the civil rights of four constituents by interrupting or censoring their remarks during public comment time at council meetings.

 At the council's September 6, 2022, meeting, Owens repeatedly interrupted and talked over residents during the public comment section of the meeting, objecting that speakers may not discuss a police matter involving Owens and another council member, Harvey Curley.
 The city's attorney advised the council that they may not restrict a speaker's subject matter, except for racial accusations and similar remarks.
 When Owens continued to interrupt subsequent speakers and raise her voice, all four council members walked out in protest, leaving Owens alone at the table and effectively ending the meeting.